Features¶

 Requirements Files Extensions¶

-By default pip-compile-multi
+By default pip-compile-multi compiles *.txt from *.in files.

 While this is a common naming pattern, each project can use it’s own: